analshahrani/assignment-1/UseCases.md

 ## USE CASE 2:
-# Title: Manage SW project Information	 (This is not a use case supported by your DFD at the moment -- also this is not something that I ask for in the assignment).

-1.Primary Actor:Corporate Manager

-2.Goal in Context: The OSS licence database check process interacts with the resources in the internet to find OSS components in the SW package
+# Title: Verify SW vulnerability of SW Packages.

+1.Primary Actor: Corporate Developer

+2.Goal in Context: When corporate developer sends in SW package, he is provided with the SW vulnerability information.

 3.Stakeholders:
-Corporate Manager: To receive clear and relevant project information Corporate Developer: To provide the relevant file/package information
+Corporate Developer: To receive the SW vulnerability information of the SW package.

 4.Preconditions:
 a.
-Relevant SW file/package uploaded to Software Package manager.
+Relevant SW file/package uploaded to Software Package manager
 b.
+SW package manager is able to receive information from NIST database.
+c.
 Secure Internet connection is present.

-5.Main Success Scenario:OSS licence information of the SW package is obtained from resources in internet and passed on to SW package manager.
+5.Main Success Scenario: Corporate Developer receive accurate SW vulnerability information from NIST Datastore.

-6.Failed End Conditions: OSS licence information of the SW package is not obtainable from available resources in the internet and so not data is passed on to SW package manager
+6.Failed End Conditions: SW vulnerability information of the SW package is not obtainable from the NIST Datastore.

-7.Trigger: Developer/Manager uploads SW package to SW package manager
+7.Trigger:  Corporate Developer sends in SW package.

 ## USE CASE 3:
-# Title:Manage SW project Information	(Same)
+# Title:Modify Corporate SW licence policy documents

 1.Primary Actor: Corporate Manager

-2.Goal in Context: orporate manager is provided with the requested OSS licence information for a given SW package
+2.Goal in Context: Corporate manager is able to modify or create corporate SW licence policy documents

 3.Stakeholders:
-Corporate Manager: To receive clear and relevant project information
+Corporate Manager: To receive or create corporate SW licence policy information SW Package licence and vulnerability policy database: To provide the relevant SW licence policy information
-NIST: To provide the relevant SW package vulnerability information OSS Package Datastore: Provides OSS licences Datastore

 4.Preconditions:
 a.
-Relevant SW file/package uploaded to Software Package manager.
+Relevant Policy document uploaded to SW licence policy information
 b.
 Secure Internet connection is present.

-5.Main Success Scenario: Accurate OSS licence information of the SW package is provided to Corporate manager to make informed decisions
+5.Main Success Scenario: Accurate SW licence policy information is provided to Corporate manager to make informed decisions

-6.Failed End Conditions: Inaccurate or no OSS licence information of the SW package is provided to Corporate manager to make informed decisions
+6.Failed End Conditions: Create or update of SW licence policy documents is not being able to be performed by Corporate manager to make informed decisions

-7.Trigger: Corporate manager provides SW package request to the system.
+7.Trigger: Corporate manager creates or updates SW policy documents for the corporate policy Datastore.